1. notice

 The -th order difference of is

-For power series, finite-order difference can never give zero
+For power series, finite-order differences can never yield zero

 Formally, division and limits can be used to eliminate higher-order terms